HawkdotDev/docsopia/README.md

 This method allows you to use Docsopia commands from anywhere in your terminal.

-1. Make sure you have Node.js (version 14 or above recommended) installed.
+1. Make sure you have Node.js (v20 or above recommended) installed (works with Bun as well)
 2. Open your terminal and run the following command:

    ```bash